Three Distributional Approaches for PM10 Assessment in Northern Italy: Statistical models

-As for the CFRK model, it is here necessary to resort to a discretization scheme to estimate the spatial fields $\{f_j\}_{j=1}^{r}$.
-Specifically, each field $f_j$ is represented through an expansion over a finite set of Finite Element bases \citep[see, e.g.,][]{brezzi_mixed_1991}, that are piece-wise polynomial bases over a triangulation of the spatial domain of interest.
-The left panel of Figure~\ref{fig:FEM} shows, for instance, a triangulation of Northern Italy with $24407$ vertices.
-Domain triangulation permits to represent spatial regions with complex conformations, that is a crucial advantage whenever the shape of the spatial region influences the phenomenon under study, as for instance when modeling quantities measured in water bodies.
-The right panel of the same figure displays a piece-wise linear Finite Element basis function, defined upon the triangulation, highlighting the strongly localized support of each basis, which ensures sparse discretization matrices \citep{sangalli_spatial_2013}.
-Such sparsity is crucial from a computational standpoint, as the estimation procedure involves the iterative resolution of large linear systems.
-Specifically, the proposed estimation strategy relies on a Maximization-Minimization algorithm \citep[see, e.g.,][]{hunter_quantile_mm_2000} which, at each iteration, requires the resolution of a linear system arising from the discretization of a surrogate quadratic approximation of the objective functional in Equation \ref{eq:objective}.
-For further details on estimation and computational aspects, we refer to \cite{de_sanctis_2025}.
+\authors{Unlike CFRK, MQSR does not require the specification of a compositional metric, since the estimation problem is formulated as the minimization of Equation~\eqref{eq:objective} within a fully nonparametric framework.} As for the CFRK model, the MQSR approach also requires an appropriate discretization scheme to estimate the spatial quantile fields \(\{f_j\}_{j=1}^{r}\).
+Specifically, the minimization of Equation~\eqref{eq:objective} is carried out using the Finite Element Method on a triangulation of the spatial domain \citep[see, e.g.,][]{brezzi_mixed_1991}.
+The left panel of Figure~\ref{fig:FEM} shows a triangulation of Northern Italy with \(24407\) vertices.
+This discretization naturally accommodates spatial domains with complex geometries, an important feature whenever the shape of the domain influences the phenomenon under study, as, for example, when modeling quantities measured over water bodies.
+The right panel displays a piecewise linear finite element basis function defined on the triangulation, illustrating its compact support, which induces sparse discretization matrices for the resulting estimation problem \citep{de_sanctis_2025}.
+This sparsity is essential from a computational perspective, since the estimation procedure requires the iterative solution of large linear systems.